phernandoe/cdraw/README.md

 - [ ] `vertex` folder doesn't make sense
 - [ ] better namespacing for vao and vbo functions
 - [ ] optional memory profiler
+- [ ] it sucks that the `vendor` folder is so heavy. make it not suck?

 #### Features
 - [ ] error handler